Appendix — SAML Integration for Microsoft Azure

 To finalize the configuration in Azure:

-1. In the OT Security SAML screen, under Entity ID, click the copy icon.
+1. In the OT Security SAML page, click the the button to copy the Entity ID.

-2. Switch to the Azure screen and click Single sign-on in the left-side navigation menu to open the SAML-based Sign-on page.
+2. In the Azure console, click Single sign-on in the left navigation menu.

-3. In section 1 - Basic SAML Configuration, click Edit, and paste in the copied value in the Identifier (Entity ID) field, replacing the temporary value you previously entered.
+3. In section 1 - Basic SAML Configuration, click Edit and paste the copied value in the Identifier (Entity ID) box, replacing the temporary value you entered earlier.

-4. Return to the OT Security SAML screen, and under URL, click the copy icon.
+4. Switch to the OT Security and in the SAML page, click the button to copy the URL.

-5. In the Azure console, and In the Basic SAML Configuration side panel, under Reply URL (Assertion Consumer Service URL), paste the copied URL, replacing the temporary URL you previously entered.
+5. Switch to the Azure console and in the Basic SAML Configuration section, paste the copied URL in the Reply URL (Assertion Consumer Service URL) replacing the temporary URL you entered earlier.

 6. Click Save to save the configuration, and close the side panel.

-The configuration is complete, and the connection appears on the Azure Enterprise applications screen.
+The configuration is complete and the connection appears on the Azure Enterprise applications page.

 Step 5 – Activate the Integration

-To activate the SAML integration, OT Security must be restarted.
-The user may restart the system immediately or choose to restart it later.
+To activate the SAML integration, you must restart OT Security.
+You may restart the system immediately or choose to restart it later.

 To activate the integration:

-1. In the OT Security console, on the SAML screen, click to toggle the SAML single sign on login button ON.
+1. In the OT Security console, on the SAML page, click the SAML single sign on login toggle to enable SAML.

 The System Restart notification window appears.

 2. Click Restart Now to restart the system and apply the SAML configuration immediately, or click Restart Later to delay the application of the SAML configuration the next time the system is restarted.
-If you choose to restart later, the following banner is shown until the restart is done:
+If you choose to restart later, the following banner appears until the restart is done:

-Upon restarting, the OT Security login window has a new Sign in via SSO link underneath the Log in button.
-Azure users who were assigned to OT Security can log in to OT Security using their Azure account.
+After the restart, the OT Security login window has a new Sign in via SSO link underneath the Log in button.
+Azure users assigned to OT Security can log in to OT Security using their Azure account.

 To sign in using SSO:

-1. On the OT Security login screen, click the Sign in via SSO link.
+1. On the OT Security login window, click the Sign in via SSO link.

 If you are already logged in to Azure, you are taken directly to the OT Security console, otherwise you are redirected to the Azure sign-in page.

-Users with more than one account are redirected to the Microsoft Pick an account page, where they can select the desired account for login.
+If you have more than one account, OT Security redirects you to the Microsoft Pick an account page, where you can select the required account for login.